symblai/Symbl-powered-Agora-RTE-app/README.md

 ### Setup the Frontend

-1. Open the file `config.json` under the folder `Symbl-Powered-Agora-Master` and provide your Agora project name, display name and App Id in the respective fields below:
+1. Open the file `config.json` under the folder `Symbl-Powered-Agora-Master` and provide your Agora project name, display name, and App Id in the respective fields below:

 ```
 "projectName": ""